 On their Chicken from Farm to Table page (under the “Safe Cooking” section), the USDA has a really nice chart of approximate chicken cooking times, for each type of chicken piece (like boneless breasts, legs or thighs, etc).

-Drumsticks are expected to take 35 to 45 minutes to bake at 350 degrees F, while thighs generally take about 40 to 50 minutes (or a little less if you sear them on the stove before transferring to the oven, like with my orange glazed chicken).
+Drumsticks are expected to take 35 to 45 minutes to bake at 350 degrees F, while thighs generally take about 40 to 50 minutes (or a little less if you sear them on the stove before transferring to the oven, like with my orange chicken thighs).

 If I were baking both drumsticks and thighs, like I am doing in this recipe, I’d probably set my timer for 45 minutes!

 Whether you use this buttermilk chicken marinade or not, always be sure to use a probe thermometer to make sure the internal temperature reaches 165 degrees F in all the pieces of chicken you are cooking.
-Probe thermometers are also super handy for not overcooking things like baked sockeye salmon.
+Probe thermometers are also super handy for not overcooking things like my simple salmon recipe.

 Black plastic tray of buttermilk marinated grilled chicken garnished with parsley and lemon.